Space sustainability: Orbital debris

 A computer-generated animation by the European Space Agency representing space debris in low earth orbit at the current rate of growth compared to mitigation measures being taken.

-Orbital debris is defined as unmanned, inoperate objects that exist in space.
+Orbital debris is defined as unmanned, inoperative objects that exist in space.
 This orbital debris breaks down further as time progresses as a result of naturally occurring events, such as high-velocity collisions with micrometeoroids, and forced events, such as a controlled release of a launch vehicle.
 In LEO, these collisions can take place at speeds anywhere between an average velocity of 9 kilometers per second (km/s) and 14 km/s relative to the debris and spacecraft.
 In GEO, however, these high-speed collisions are a much lower risk as the average relative velocity between the debris and spacecraft is typically between 0 km/s and 2.5 km/s.
 As of 2012, the United States Joint Space Operations Center tracked 21,000 pieces of orbital debris larger than 10 cm in Earth's nearby orbits (LEO, GEO, and Sun-synchronous), where 16,000 of these pieces are catalogued.
 Space debris can be categorized into three categories: small, medium, and large.
 Small debris is for pieces that are less than 10 centimeters (cm).
 Medium-sized debris is for pieces larger than 10 cm, but not an entire spacecraft.
 Large-sized debris has no official classification, but typically refers to entire spacecraft, such as an out of use satellite or launch vehicle.
 It is difficult to track small-sized debris in LEO, and challenging to track small and medium-sized debris in GEO.
 Yet this statement is not to discount the abilities of LEO and GEO tracking capabilities, the smallest piece of tracked debris can weigh as low as ten grams.
 If the size of the debris prohibits it from being tracked, it also cannot be avoided by the spacecraft and does not allow the spacecraft to lower its risk of collisions.
 The likelihood of the Kessler syndrome, which essentially states that each collision produces more debris, grows larger as the amount of orbital debris multiplies, increasing the amount of further collisions until space cannot be used entirely.